 Once you’ve been practicing, the CRD also offers certifications in specialized areas of dietetics such as oncology nutrition, pediatric nutrition, sports dietetics, and others.
 To earn any of these certifications, you must have held RD or RDN status for two years, have 2,000 hours of practice experience in the specialty area within the last five years, and pass the appropriate exam.
 To maintain certification, you’ll need to provide documentation for another 2,000 hours of specialty experience and retake the exam every five years.

 Learn About Your Earning Potential

-Though the preparation to become an RD or RDN is more rigorous than it is to become a nutritionist, the BLS lumps both professions’ earning potential together at an average annual salary of about $61,000 in 2018, with the top 10% making $80,000 and beyond.
+Though the preparation to become an RD or RDN is more rigorous than it is to become a nutritionist, the BLS lumps both professions’ earning potential together at a median annual salary of about $63,090 in 2020, with the top 10% making $90,000 and beyond.
 But the Academy of Nutrition and Dietetics, which surveys professionals in the field, paints a more accurate picture for dietitian earnings.
 In the Academy’s 2019 Compensation and Benefits Survey of the Dietetics Profession, the median full-time salary for registered dietitians was $68,600, and those in certain roles brought in earnings of $100,000 or more.

 Median Registered Dietitian Salary

 You’re probably wondering how you can get to the higher end of the earning spectrum, right?
 What you make depends on factors such as where you live, your level of education, and how long you’ve been in the field, and your area of practice.